 4) Start working on your idea

 Pick up a piece of cartonboard and start working on your first prototype!
 You can even start with a piece of paper or with cartonboard boxes from your groceries at home.
 It’s really as simple as that.
 Maybe your teacher can set up an online group to exchange ideas and discuss issues or even better, arrange Skype/Zoom group calls to discuss and share your designs.
 Luckily we live in a digitalised world that offers many possibilities!

 5) Ask questions

 We are happy to answer any of your questions via email, so don’t hesitate to get in touch!
 There’s also lots of information on our Social Media channels, so keep an eye on them as well.
-Also, our new Facebook group makes the exchange of ideas and sharing questions easier.
+In addition, our new Facebook group facilitates the exchange of ideas and questions.

-We hope these steps will help to keep you on track for the #pcyda21 – the final deadline is May 21, 2021.
+We hope these steps will help set you on the right path to #pcyda22 – the deadline for submissions is 22 May 2022.